-The Authority considers that an appropriate framework for monitoring pricing practices must also involve the monitoring of service standards.
+The Authority considers that an appropriate framework for monitoring pricing practices must involve the monitoring of service standards.

-It is proposed that GAWB annually report service quality against the standard adopted for contractual purposes.
-Specific S factors and guaranteed service level thresholds are not proposed to be included in the regulatory monitoring arrangements for the current review period.
+It is recommended that GAWB annually publicly report service quality against the standard adopted for contractual purposes, and submit the report to the Authority.
+The form of the report is to be developed in consultation with the Authority.